 Career Peer Advisors

-Claudine Humure is a sophomore from Rwanda with an intended major in Biology and a minor in Business.
-Claudine was one of the 2014 summer recipients of the Wheaton Fellowship award.
-The award allowed her to spend three months at Boston Medical Center where she worked as a patient advocate along students from Brown, BU, and Harvard University.
-An active member in the Wheaton community, Claudine is a member of the May Fellows program, Wheaton’s Modern United Nations (MUN) club, BSA club , and the outdoors club.
-She loves meeting new people and making friends, and she invites you all to stop by the Filene Center at your leisure and take advantage of the various opportunities career services has to offer!
+Claudine Humure is an international student from Rwanda majoring in biology and minoring in business and management.
+Claudine was one of the 2013 Winternship Funding recipients during her freshman year.
+Also a recipient of the 2014 Wheaton Fellowship, Claudine interned at Boston Medical Center where she worked as a patient advocate along students from Brown, Harvard and Boston University.
+During the summer of 2015, Claudine interned with Massachusetts Institute of Technology (MIT) doing research in prosthetic limbs.
+She was able to continue her research from MIT during the summer of 2016 when she interned with a software company called Autodesk.
+Autodesk allowed Claudine to digitally design a prosthetic socket using Fusion 360.
+An active member in the Wheaton community, Claudine is a member of the May Fellows program, vice president of the Tri Beta Biological Honor's Society, a member of Christian Fellowship, the outdoors club and sits on the African Club's executive board.
+Claudine loves meeting new people and making friends, and she invites you all to stop by the Filene Center at your leisure and take advantage of the various opportunities career services has to offer!